Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 Hashtag Strategy: Develop a mix of branded and community hashtags:

-- Branded: #YourBrandDiwali, #CelebratewithYourBrand
+- Branded: #YourBrandDeepvali, #CelebratewithYourBrand

-- Community: #DiwaliSingapore, #FestivalOfLights, #DiwaliCelebration
+- Community: #DeepvaliSingapore, #FestivalOfLights, #DeepvaliCelebration

-- Cultural: #Deepavali, #DiwaliTraditions, #IndianFestivals
+- Cultural: #Deepavali, #DeepvaliTraditions, #IndianFestivals

 4.5 Offer Exclusive Discounts That Drive Urgency

-Diwali discount strategies should balance generous offers with smart timing and positioning.
+Deepvali discount strategies should balance generous offers with smart timing and positioning.

 - Week 1: 15% off for early shoppers